Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Do power recliner sofas feel “more comfortable” than manual ones?

 Not automatically.
-Power reclining mainly adds adjustability—especially if you get features like adjustable headrests or more precise leg support.
+Power reclining mainly adds adjustability, especially when the sofa includes adjustable headrests or more precise leg support.
 Comfort still comes down to cushioning, seat depth, and how well the sofa supports your back and neck.

 How much space should I plan for when reclined?

 Plan around the fully reclined open depth.
-In this lineup, the tested models ranged from about 54" to 67" when fully reclined.
+In this retained lineup, the tested models range from about 54" to 65" when fully reclined.
 Measure your room with that extended footprint in mind, and leave space for walkways.

 Which option is easiest to keep clean for a busy household?